 During the Academic Phase (June through August), students complete online coursework and projects in science, engineering, and science writing.
 At the end of the Academic Phase, students attend the 5-day MOSTEC Conference on campus of MIT.
 When the summer ends, students enter the Enrichment Phase (August through December).
 They then continue to: learn more about science and engineering; interact with faculty, researchers, and professionals via webinars and Q&A sessions; and receive online mentorship from undergraduates, graduate students, and industry professionals.
 Students also have the opportunity to ask admissions and financial aid questions in the Admissions Corner, which is run by admissions office staff.

 All educational, food and boarding costs are generously covered by our funders.
 Students only pay for transportation to and from MIT.

 Students take one intensive project-based course and a science writing course.
 Past course offerings have included:

-During the MOSTEC Conference at MIT, along with a two-hour Science Writing workshop, students take two hands-on science/engineering workshops for three hours each.
+During the MOSTEC Conference at MIT, students take two hands-on science/ engineering workshops for three hours each.
 Past workshop offerings have included: